FREQUENTLY ASKED QUESTIONS

 The following expenses are not covered by the residency:

 Artists are invited and expected to fully commit to the program by establishing a presence at Zócalo and engaging the public with their work throughout the duration of the residency term.
 This is a long term process-based residency that allows for experimentation and flexibility, therefore no specific quotas are in place.
-However, artists are expected to develop a project or series of projects that can be completed within the residency term.
+However, artists will be responsible for implementing community-wide, on-site art programs, and creative enrichment opportunities that bring community together.

 Our expectations can be summarized by the following items:

-- Continued Presence & Engagement (for the duration of your residency)
+- Continued presence & active engagement for the duration of your residency

 This residency is about stepping out of a comfort zone into a new context, pushing oneself to explore and experiment, therefore artists are expected to bring a sense of openness, vulnerability, and energy to this residency.